All Products

 FAST

-Before creating a materialized view with fast refresh, enable binary logging for the cluster and all base tables.
-Otherwise, creation fails.
-See Enable binary logging.
+Before you create a materialized view that uses fast refresh, you must enable the binary logging feature for both the cluster and the base tables.
+Otherwise, the creation fails.
+For instructions, see Enable the binary logging feature.

 ON [DEMAND | OVERWRITE]